-For this inspection 14 people provided feedback to us about the service.
+For this inspection 6 people provided feedback to us about the service.
 Patients were positive about the care they received from the practice.
-They were complimentary about the service offered, which they said was most satisfactory, ten out of ten and excellent.
-They told us that staff were skilful, kind, helpful, caring, respectful and friendly and the practice was clean and hygienic.
+They were complimentary about the service offered, which they said was excellent.
+They told us that staff were skillful, professional, helpful, courteous and respectful and the practice was clean and hygienic.